komish/blog/posts/2021-03-19_reinforcing-computing-fundamentals.md

 [Operating Systems: Three Easy Pieces Remzi H. Arpaci-Dusseau and Andrea C.
 Arpaci-Dusseau (University of
-Wisconsin-Madison)](https://pages.cs.wisc.edu/~remzi/OSTEP/) is a text focusing on core operator system concepts which has always been an interesting topic.
+Wisconsin-Madison)](https://pages.cs.wisc.edu/~remzi/OSTEP/) is a text focusing on core operating system concepts which has always been an interesting topic.
 [Hacker News Discussion](https://news.ycombinator.com/item?id=26051386)

 [The Mediocre Programmer by Craig